apocaliss92/scrypted-advanced-notifier/README.md

 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside

 ### Snoozing
-It's also possible to enable snoozing actions enabling the `Add snoozing actions` settings on the notifier page (experimental, it will open a browser tab.
+It's also possible to enable snoozing actions enabling the `Add snoozing actions` (defualt enabled) settings on the notifier page (experimental, it will open a browser tab.
 Will probably require an automation importing in future to use homeassistant actions)
 Notifications can be disabled for a specific camera on the camera page, Advanced notifier => Notifier => `Notifications enabled` (available on MQTT as well)

 ### Scrypted NVR notifiers